codeigniter4/docs-update/docs/concepts/http.md

 This message displays all of the information necessary to know what the client is requesting.
 It tells the method for the request (GET, POST, DELETE, etc), and the version of HTTP it supports.

 The request also includes a number of optional request headers that can contain a wide variety of information such as what languages the client wants the content displayed as, the types of formats the client accepts, and much more.
-Wikipedia has an article that lists [all header fields](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields) if you want to look it over.
+Wikipedia has an article that lists <a href="https://en.wikipedia.org/wiki/List_of_HTTP_header_fields" target="_blank">all header fields</a> if you want to look it over.

 ### The Response